Demosius/Olympus/README.md

     - For drawing/creating and printing labels and documents.
     - Usable directly and anticipated to be called on by other projects.

+### Panacea
+    - Godess of Universal Remedy
-### AllFix Equivalent
+    - AllFix Equivalent
-    - Still need name.
     - Include multiple sub-functionality.
     - Add the fixed bin checker under this umbrella.

-### NIMS
+### Hades
-    - Non-Inventory Management system.
+    - (NIMS) Non-Inventory Management system.
     - Still open to thematic name.
     - For tracking non-inventory in the warehouse.
     - Start with Cardboard and see about adoption rate before attempting to integrate other stock/staff/departments/processes.

 ### Unified Batch Checker
     - Still needs name.
-    - Purpose is to ensure everyone has access to the saem information regarding where each department is up to with batches.
+    - Purpose is to ensure everyone has access to the same information regarding where each department is up to with batches.
     - Also allows for a more streamlined and useful interface compared to tracking batches in NAV.